RyanKung/snaprag/README.md

 cp config.example.toml config.toml
 # Edit config.toml and update the database.url field

-# 3. Ensure pgvector extension is enabled on your remote database
+# 3. Ensure required extensions are enabled on your remote database
 # Connect to your database and run:
 # CREATE EXTENSION IF NOT EXISTS vector;
+# CREATE EXTENSION IF NOT EXISTS pg_trgm;

 # 4. Run database migrations
 make migrate